raulrbugr/ICEZum-Alhambra-Lattice-Tools-Example/README.md

 1º Step, set up the enviroment.

-1- Download and install the ICEcube2 environment (the files are at the finish in this link): http://www.latticesemi.com/iCEcube2
+1- Download and install the ICEcube2 environment (the files are at the finish in this link, the manuals too): http://www.latticesemi.com/iCEcube2

 2- Download and install the Diamond Programmer: http://www.latticesemi.com/programmer